 AFFF gets into the environment once the firefighting foam is discharged and released during use and due to spills and leaks which occur in AFFF storage locations.
 AFFF can contaminate the soil, surface water, and groundwater and the residual materials can enter drain systems and discharge to remote locations.

 The Environmental Working Group (EWG) has a very helpful map which highlights areas with AFFF contamination.
 AFFF on this map is mostly highlighted by red or purple dots and is mostly found in military facilities, municipal airports, refineries, fuel tank farms and other industries which could potentially use and store tons of petroleum.

 AFFF contains the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) which are per- and polyfluoroalkyl substances (PFAS).
 PFAS is referred to as a “forever chemical” because the elemental bonds of fluorine and carbon are extremely strong and difficult to break down in the environment and in our bodies.
 This means that the carcinogens in AFFF, when consumed by people, stay in the body for a very long period of time.

-The U.S. Department of Veteran Affairs has also begun warning veterans about the increased risks of testicular cancer and kidney cancer after being exposed to the fire-fighting foam in military facilities.
+The U.S. Department of Veteran Affairs has also begun warning veterans about the increased risks of breast cancer, pancreatic cancer, prostate cancer, testicular cancer and kidney cancer after being exposed to the fire-fighting foam in military facilities.